Compare Home Loan Interest Rates From 5.94%

 It’s important to consider the LVR before you get the ball rolling on any home loan applications, as it can have a significant effect on the outcome of your efforts to get a home loan.

-Other key home loan info
+Other key home loan FAQs

 What is refinancing?

-As always, you should be sure to compare a wide range of options before committing to one – you can begin your search using our home loan comparison tool.
+As always, you should be sure to compare a range of options before committing to one – you can begin your search using our home loan comparison tool.

-If you’re looking to buy an investment property rather than a home, our property investing guide contains a wealth of valuable information including:
+If you’re looking to buy an investment property rather than a home, our property investing guide contains a wealth of valuable information, including:

-• How investment loans work
+• How investment loans work.

-• What you might want to know before taking out an investment home loan
+• What you might want to know before taking out an investment home loan.

-• The different kinds of investment loans available to Australian property investors
+• The different kinds of investment loans available to Australian property investors.

 What’s the best home loan in Australia?

-At the end of the day, the best mortgage for you is the mortgage that meets your financial priorities and needs.
-This will generally mean it a) has a competitive interest rate and fees and b) comes with high-value features you’ll use, that don’t cost an arm and a leg.
+There’s no one ‘best’ home loan in Australia, as the mortgage for you is the mortgage that meets your financial priorities and needs.
+This generally means it has a competitive interest rate and fees and comes with high-value features you’ll use, that don’t cost an arm and a leg.

 What are the cheapest and most expensive suburbs to buy a house in?